Logo

 A note to “builders” of SmartLists

-If you are creating SmartLists for end users, not favorites but net-new SmartList Objects, please watch for duplicate fields and help the end user by differentiating them or removing the duplicate data.
+For those people who are creating SmartLists for end users, please watch out for duplicate fields and help the end user by differentiating them or removing the duplicate data.
 For example, if I build a SmartList of Sales Transactions for instance, I may want to link to the Customer Master table or other tables.
 The Customer ID is in multiple tables for linking purposes.
 The field has the same name in those tables.
 If I simply added all fields from both tables, I would see Customer ID twice and perhaps not know which one to select.
-In this example, I would unmark the Customer ID from one of the source tables as I don’t need it twice and it won’t have different data (because it’s a key field).
+In this example, I would unmark the Customer ID from one of the source tables as I don't need it twice and it won't have different data (because it's a key field).

 Another (better) example would be a field like Salesperson or Territory.
-It’s possible to have a Salesperson or Territory on a customer by default, and just as possible to have overridden it on a particular sale.
+It's possible to have a Salesperson or Territory on a customer by default, and just as possible to have overridden it on a particular sale.
 In my hypothetical example of a SmartList for sales transactions, if I include both fields without differentiating them, the results the user gets could vary significantly by selecting the wrong field.
 One returns a list of transactions based on who the typical salesperson is, one returns the list of transactions based on who the actual salesperson was on that.
-If you want both fields because the intent is to compare when they are not the same value, that’s perfectly valid but rename the field (one or both of them) - i.e. Salesperson from Customer, Salesperson from Trx etc.
+If users may want to see both fields, that's perfectly valid but rename the field (one or both of them for clarity), i.e., Salesperson from Customer, Salesperson from Trx etc.

 Most users would see more than one of a given field, not know which to pick or what the difference is, and select one randomly.
 The results they get may matter, so help them by being clear on where the field comes from.